Gate of Thunder: Reception

 Gate of Thunder garnered acclaim from critics since its release on the TurboGrafx-CD, most of which reviewed it as an import title.
 Public reception was also positive; readers of PC Engine Fan voted to give the game a 24.38 out of 30 score, ranking at the number 31 spot in a poll, indicating a large popular following.
 Famitsus four reviewers noted that a lot of effort went into the game's visuals and difficulty level.
 Video Games Julian Eggebrecht drew comparison with Thunder Force III due to its weapon system but regarded it as an outstanding title for the PC Engine Super CD-ROM², commending the well-animated sprites and graphics.
 Consoles Plus Fred and Marc Menier gave positive remarks to the overall graphical presentation, sprite animations, use of parallax scrolling, lack of slowdown, sound design, frenetic action and excellent gameplay.

 Joypads Jean-François Morisse and Joysticks Jean-Marc Demoly gave very positive commentary in regards to the animated visuals and sprites, controls and sound, with Demoly stating that it was the best shooter on the PC Engine CD-ROM.
 GameFans Dave Halverson and Brody commended the game for its music and fast gameplay but Halverson criticized the lack of unique environments.
 Electronic Gaming Monthlys four reviewers also praised the title for its intense action, highly detailed and colorful graphics, large bosses and music.
-In 1997, it was listed as number 53 on EGMs 100 best games of all time in their 100th issue, explaining that it stood apart from other shooters due to its CD-quality heavy metal soundtrack and animated backgrounds, which "are as much an enemy in this game as the swarms of enemy bogies or the dozens of bosses and minibosses".
-They added that they chose Gate of Thunder over its follow-up, Lords of Thunder, because it is lengthier.